 optional: single cream or plain yoghurt

 Split and wash the leeks, peel the celeriac.
 Chop both vegetables into bite-sized chunks.
 Gently heat the oil in a large saucepan and fry the vegetables on a medium heat for about 3 minutes.
-Add the root ginger, parlsey and stock.
-Put a lid on the pan and simmer soup for about 30 miuntes until vegetable are tender.
+Add the root ginger, parsley and stock.
+Put a lid on the pan and simmer soup for about 30 minutes until the vegetables are tender.
 When the soup is cool, add the garlic and liquidise until smooth; you may need to add more stock if the soup is too thick.
 Add seasoning to taste.
 Reheat and swirl some cream or yoghurt into each bowl, if liked.

 Brussels Sprouts and Chestnuts

 Sprouts and chestnuts are a perfect combination of flavours and textures.
 You’ll need some pre-cooked chestnuts (they are available in vacuum packs or you can cook and peel fresh chestnuts) and a knob of butter or drizzle of olive oil.
 Once your sprouts are cooked, mix in some chopped chestnuts.
-As a rough guide, use one chestnut to every 5 sprouts; big chestnut fans may wish to add more.
-You haven’t invited me to dinner, so I don’t really mind.
+As a rough guide, use one chestnut to every 5 sprouts; chestnut fans may wish to add more.
 Top with melted butter or a drizzle of oil.

 I can’t understand why French cooks are sniffy about parsnips, seeing them as fit only for animal fodder.
-Here’s how to pep-up your Christmas day parsnips:
+Here’s how to pep-up parsnips for Christmas day: